 One of the early industries at Waltham Abbey was fulling, used for cloth production.
 This was possible due to the supply of water from the Millhead Stream which is a man-made water course supplied by water from the River Lea.
 The mills also went on to produce vegetable oils.
 During the 17th century, shortages in gunpowder required for the Second Dutch War resulted in the mills turning their attention to producing gunpowder.
 The mills were privately owned until, in 1787, they were purchased by The Crown, thus ensuring the security and high quality of this highly valuable commodity.
 It was known as The Waltham Abbey Royal Gunpowder Mills and was one of three such sites in the UK.

 Over the years, demand for gunpowder for military use grew during periods of conflict, such as Napoleonic Wars (which included The Battle of Waterloo), the Crimean War and the Boer War.
+Large quantities of gunpowder would have been taken south to the Royal Arsenal in Woolwich (now home to Thames Path parkrun, Woolwich) via canal.
 Demand was traditionally lower during times of peace but during the industrial revolution demand for gunpowder from commercial companies such as those in the mining, construction and tunnel building industries kept the mills busy.
 Then of course, World War I started, and production soared to a new high where the Royal Gunpowder Mills' employees doubled from 3,000 to over 6,000 people.
 It was notable that most of the additional workers were women, and this marked quite a significant point in social history.

 The mills, associated buildings and munitions testing grounds were spread across two adjacent sites, typically known as the North site and the South site.
 Advances in technology meant that newer explosive technologies became favoured.
 The mills were involved in producing TNT and also RDX - two of the components which make up Torpex, and this was the explosive used in the famous Bouncing Bomb (Dambusters) during the Second World War.
 In 1945 The Waltham Abbey Royal Gunpowder Mills closed.
 Almost immediately the site re-opened as The Explosives Research and Development Establishment, and in 1977 it became the Propellants, Explosives and Rocket Motor Establishment where they worked on the Skylark project who produced research rockets.